 RISD Museum invites interested RISD faculty to apply for Andrew W. Mellon Faculty Fellowships.
-One fellowship is available in this cycle in the Museum’s Department of Decorative Arts and Design.
+One fellowship is available in this cycle in the Museum’s Department of Costume & Textiles.
 The Mellon Faculty Fellowships are designed to engage faculty members from across disciplines in research, teaching, and public engagement through the RISD Museum’s collection.
-During the two-year appointment, the Andrew W. Mellon Faculty Fellow will be resident in the Decorative Arts and Design department, with the expectation of learning the collection and conducting research related to it and to his or her area of expertise.
-The Decorative Arts and Design collections encompass European and American furniture, silver, metalwork, wallpaper, ceramics, glass, and plastics from the medieval period to the present.
-The Charles L. Pendleton Collection includes furniture made by 18th-century Boston, New York, Philadelphia, and the Townsend-Goddard circle of Newport cabinetmakers.
-The Gorham Manufacturing Company collection of silver pieces and design drawings from the mid-19th through the mid-20th century is the cornerstone of the American silver collection.
-Other highlights include Chinese export porcelain; French Empire furniture; European porcelain figures; 18th- and early 19th-century French wallpaper; 20th-century and contemporary design.
+During the two-year appointment, the Andrew W. Mellon Faculty Fellow will be resident in a curatorial department, with the expectation of learning the collection and conducting research related to it and to their area of expertise.

 Research should enhance the Faculty Fellow’s work and teaching practices, as well as the educational mission of the curatorial department and the Museum overall.
 Fellows should engage audiences in the academic community and beyond, to both broaden and deepen access to the collections.
-Fellows are asked to align their research based on the collection to one of the two department’s major initiatives: the 2019 Gorham Silver exhibition and the establishment of a Decorative Arts and Design Study Center and Visible Storage Gallery.
-The Fellows with collaborate with the curatorial department and other faculty members to consider how these project can best support teaching, learning and research.
-Fellows will collaborate with faculty to present collection objects on view to visiting classes, and facilitate learning by students, faculty members, and members of the visiting public.
+Fellows are asked to align their research based on the collection to the department’s major 2018/2019 initiative, the Repair exhibition and program project.
+Fellows will also collaborate with faculty to select objects for their class visits, present collection pieces to visiting classes, and, during Costume & Textiles Open Hours, facilitate learning by students, faculty members, and members of the visiting public.

 During the fellowship period, the Faculty Fellow will lead a workshop for colleagues in order to share research methods and results, as well as pedagogical approaches to teaching and learning with and from objects.
 Upon completion of the appointment, the Fellow will also make a presentation to staff and faculty about this work.
 A report on the results of the fellowship is additionally required.